uxlfoundation/oneDNN/doc/primitives/matmul.md

      destination data type isn't supported.
    - Configuration with floating point source data type, integer weights data type and floating point destination data type is not optimized.
-   - Only reference support for fp8 data types (f8_e5m2, f8_e4m3) is
-     is available on CPU.
    - The layout of dropout mask has to be exactly the same as that of dst.

 ## Performance Tips